lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/book-something/overview.md

 # Book something
 The ‘book something’ pattern helps users to book something.
 For example a room, an item or someone’s time.
 Most of these ask the user to choose a date and time.

-There are four scenarios under ‘book something’:
+There are 4 scenarios under ‘book something’:

 * [book onto an event (that already exists)](/docs/core/common-service-patterns/service-patterns/book-something/book-onto-an-event-that-already-exists/overview)
 * [book an appointment](/docs/core/common-service-patterns/service-patterns/book-something/book-an-appointment/overview)